 Excellent science education at Orley Farm School is a vital preparation for scientific literacy in later life.
 At the same time, as well as preparing our students for their next step in education, it may produce future specialist scientists, technologists and engineers.

 Head of Science

-The emphasis at this stage is heavily, but not exclusively, based on secondary school entry.
+The emphasis at this stage is heavily, but not exclusively, based on senior school entry.
 The development of self-confidence and independence, whilst introduced at a much younger age, is more prevalent now, enabling the pupils to cope with the unexpected and be prepared for future challenges.